TheJessieKirk/jam_fallout_3/JXPEssentialPride/JXPEssentialPride Readme.txt

                                  4. RATIONALE

     In Broken Steel, Elder Lyons states that the Pride has been working to wipe out all remaining Enclave bastions.
-It's a bit hard to do that if a chunk of their squad got themselves killed.
+It's a bit hard to do that if a chunk of the squad got themselves killed.

                         5. UNINSTALLATION INSTRUCTIONS